 In this week’s nudge, I am referencing my book Opening Up, chapter 17, page 76 and teaching you an easy way to build better boundaries.

-As spiritual, self-critical mom, you are likely very generous with your nurturing energy.
+As an achiever and leader, you are likely very generous with your nurturing energy.

 Healing others lights you up, and it feels so good to inspire and uplift!

 Yet if you do not set boundaries, you will not have the energy to care for yourself, love your physical body, and make sure that you stay centred, strong, and confident.